 When address buffers are disabled (ABD = 1), software must load I2CxTXB with the client address to begin transmission.
-Therefore, I2CxTXIF can only be set when MMA = 1, and since a Start has not occurred, MMA = 0.
+This is because I2CxTXIF can only be set when MMA = 1, and since a Start has not occurred, MMA = 0.
 Once the address has been transmitted, I2CxTXIF will be set, triggering the DMA to load I2CxTXB with data.

-36.3.13.2 10-Bit Host Transmission
+37.3.13.2 10-Bit Host Transmission